OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 This action has no parameters and is specified as `"actionData": {}` in JSON representation of the transaction.

-**NOTE:** The transaction must be signed using the private key of the validator wallet address with enough stake to participate in consensus, not blacklisted and not having its deposit locked.
+**NOTE:** The transaction must be signed using the private key of the validator wallet address, not blacklisted and not having its deposit locked.

 ## Asset Management Actions